kvs-coder/HealthKitReporter/README.md

 ```

 ### Writing Data

+***NOTE:*** *Clinical Records are read only, Health Kit does not allow writing any data to Clinical Records.*

 Create a <i>HealthKitReporter</i> instance.

-Authorize deisred types to write, like step count.
+Authorize desired types to write, like step count.

 You may call manager's <i>preferredUnits(for: )</i> function to pass units (for <b>Quantity Types</b>).